Associate of science in respiratory care

 - Evaluation of respiratory care courses completed elsewhere will be considered only for credits earned in a respiratory care program that is accredited in good standing by the Commission on Accreditation for Respiratory Care (CoARC).

-- Evaluation of respiratory care credits earned elsewhere will be conducted at the discretion of the Department of Human Services, Rehabilitation, Health and Sport Sciences chair and respiratory care faculty.
+- Evaluation of respiratory care credits earned elsewhere will be conducted at the discretion of the Chair of the Department of Human Services, Rehabilitation, Health and Sport Sciences and respiratory care faculty.

 - The student must be able to provide any requested documentation of course work completed elsewhere.
 Such documentation may include formal transcripts, formal course descriptions, syllabi, copies of examinations, curriculum plans, copies of text books, letters of recommendation or verification from former instructors, or other documentation as deemed necessary by the evaluating faculty.
 Inability to provide such documentation to the satisfaction of the evaluating faculty will result in denial of credit evaluation and credit transfer.

 - Evaluation of the student’s affective, cognitive, and psychomotor skills relative to the respiratory care course for which the student is seeking to be awarded transfer credits may be requested at the discretion of the evaluating faculty.
 This may include written examination, oral examination, clinical simulation examination, and other evaluative mechanisms.